TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

-Therefore, for chordal $\Gc$, whenever we have a clique in $\Gc_e^2$, the associated messages form an acyclic demand graph.
+Therefore, for chordal bipartite networks $\Gc$, whenever we have a clique in $\Gc_e^2$, the associated messages form an acyclic demand graph.
 The proof is complete.

-\begin{remark} Note that a clique in $\Gc_e^2$ may not correspond to an acyclic demand graph if $\Gc$ is not chordal.
-For a counter example, consider a cyclic network with 3 sources, labeled $S'_1, S'_2, S'_3$ and 3 destinations, labeled $D'_1, D'_2, D'_3$.
-In the topology graph, $S'_1$ is connected to $D'_3, D'_1$, $S'_2$ is connected to $D'_1, D'_2$, and $S'_3$ is connected to $D'_2, D'_3$.
-The topology graph is not chordal as all nodes form a length-6 chordless cycle.
+\begin{remark} Note that a clique in $\Gc_e^2$ may not correspond to an acyclic demand graph if $\Gc$ is not chordal bipartite.
+For a counterexample, consider a cyclic network with 3 sources, labeled $S'_1, S'_2, S'_3$ and 3 destinations, labeled $D'_1, D'_2, D'_3$.
+In the network topology graph, $S'_1$ is connected to $D'_3, D'_1$, $S'_2$ is connected to $D'_1, D'_2$, and $S'_3$ is connected to $D'_2, D'_3$.
+The network topology graph is not chordal bipartite as all vertices form a length-6 chordless cycle.
 Consider the messages $W'_{11}, W'_{22}, W'_{33}$.
 They mutually conflict and form a clique in $\Gc_e^2$.
-But the demand graph formed by them is not acyclic as multicast (CDMA) can achieve rate (DoF) $1/2$ per message and the sum rate (DoF) is not bounded up by 1. \end{remark}
+But the demand graph formed by them is not acyclic as CDMA can achieve DoF $1/2$ per message and the sum DoF is not bounded up by 1. \end{remark}